Beginner's guide to investing 2020

 When should I start investing?

-Nobody can predict the perfect time in the market for you to invest your money, however you should make sure that you have enough money which you can access easily to cover your everyday expenses before you consider it.
-Remember investment values will fluctuate.
-Before you invest make sure that you are happy that, in exchange for potentially better returns, you understand any associated risk.
+Nobody can predict the perfect time in the market for you to invest your money, however you should make sure that you have enough money which you can access easily to cover your everyday expenses and ensure you have an emergency fund that can easily be accessible before you consider investing.
+Before you invest make sure that you are happy that, in exchange for potentially better returns, you understand any associated risks.

 What about the risks?

 Whenever you invest money you will always be exposed to some element of risk.
-It’s very important to think about how much risk you are comfortable with and that you can afford to take before making your investment.
-Generally the more risk you take the bigger the potential return on your investment, this is because more risky investments are generally more volatile which means their value can rise and fall rapidly.
+It’s very important to think about how much risk you feel comfortable with and that you can afford to take risks before making your investment.
+The more risk you take generally the bigger the potential return on your investment, this is because more risky investments are generally more volatile which means their value can rise and fall rapidly.

 Think about your personal circumstances

-If you lost money on your investment, consider how this would affect your standard of living.
+It is important to understand your personal circumstances.
+If you lose money on your investment, consider how this would affect your standard of living.
 If a potential loss could affect your lifestyle you may want to think about a more cautious investment where exposure to losses can be managed more effectively.

 Do your homework

 When you find an investment product you may be interested in, make sure that you do your research.
-Check out independent financial press and websites for information.
-Ensure that you are happy with how and where your money will be invested and always check the risk level of the investment to make sure you are comfortable with it.
+Check out independent financial websites and press for information.
+Ensure that you are happy with where and how your money will be invested and check the risk level of the investment to make sure you are comfortable with it.
 If you have any doubts consider contacting a qualified Financial Adviser.